Introduction to synchrotron radiation energy loss

 Mini-game: RF Rescue in the Ring

-This optional canvas mini-game is a quick way to feel the same tradeoff the calculator describes.
+This optional canvas mini-game is a quick way to feel the same tradeoff described by the synchrotron radiation calculator.
 You steer an electron bunch between tighter and wider orbits inside a stylized storage ring.
 Green RF cavities refill the beam-energy buffer.
 Red hot bends represent costly radiation loss.
 As the run progresses, the beam-energy factor ramps upward, echoing the E4 dependence in the formula above.
 The outer orbit is safer because it behaves like a larger bending radius , but the best score still requires timing and fast lane choices.

 Takeaway: in the real calculator, loss increases steeply with beam energy and falls when the bending radius is larger.